On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Extensive-Form Games, Correlations and Equilibria

 We investigate several types of equilibria in extensive-form games, for instance \emph{normal-form correlated equilibria} (NFCE) and \emph{extensive-form correlated equilibria} (EFCE).
 Both rely on a \emph{mediator} that provides recommendations through a publicly known correlated plan.
 At the game’s start, the mediator draws a strategy profile from the correlated plan and gives each player private action recommendations.
 A correlated plan is an equilibrium if no player has incentive to deviate, assuming all other player adhere to the given recommendations.
 The primary distinction between these equilibria is in the timing of the mediator's recommendations.
 In NFCE, after drawing a pure strategy profile $\bsigma$, the mediator privately communicates each player’s full strategy $\sigma_i$ before the game begins.
 This means that each player is informed of their entire set of recommendations before committing to the equilibrium.
 In contrast, in EFCE, the mediator reveals the recommended action to each player only when they reach a relevant information set during the game, allowing players to condition their actions on observed play and the recommendation received.
 As a result, players update their beliefs and evaluate the expected utility of following the recommendation based on the current information.

-While our focus in the main body of the paper is primarily on NFCE and EFCE, we also study other equilibria, such as agent-form correlated equilibrium (AFCE) which is similar to EFCE except that players are only allow to deviate at one single information set and thus must follow recommendation after deviation.
+While our focus in the main body of the paper is primarily on NFCE and EFCE, we also study other equilibria, such as agent-form correlated equilibrium (AFCE) which is similar to EFCE except that players are only allowed to deviate at one single information set and then must follow the recommendation after deviating.
 The coarse variants of each of these equilibria require player to commit to recommendation \emph{before} receiving them.
-See \Cref{sec:equilibria} for the formal definitions of these equilibria concepts.